By Dan Slavin

 Again, a limited approach using a single channel leaves marketing to large segments of consumers behind.

-The Power of Text Messaging for Coupons, List Sign-ups
+The Power of Text Message Marketing for Coupons, List Sign-ups

-The research delved into the power of text messaging in reaching consumers with coupons and offers.
+The research delved into the power of text messaging in reaching consumers with mobile coupons and offers.
 When asked, “Which type of text message do you find most valuable to receive from a retailer?”
-53% said a coupon.
+53% said mobile coupons.
 That was followed by 35% who responded with a sale or discount info.
 The remaining 12% were split between special event details and new product news.
 Clearly, consumers find texted coupons and offers valuable.

 Gathering More Data From Consumers